 During warmer months, visit Food Truck Fridays at Gibson Mill.
 Located on the back outside of Cabarrus Brewing Company and High Branch Brewing Company, you’ll easily find eight food trucks at a time.
 As a fan of food trucks and beer, we were thrilled that we got to experience the last one of the season.
 So note to self – Food Truck Fridays stop at the beginning of November.
 Here’s hoping warmer weather comes back soon!

 8680 Concord Mills Blvd, Suite 10, Concord – Website

 This place was highly suggested as a breakfast place.
 We’re not really breakfast people, so I wasn’t sure that I would make it.
 But on Sunday, before we left, after a lazy Sunday morning, we decided it would be worth having brunch.
 Am I glad we did!
 We waited half an hour to be seated, which apparently was a very slow day as Sunday waits often take around 2 hours.
 If you’re not a breakfast person, you can choose from a variety of sandwiches.
 But this place is only open until 2 pm, and based on the traffic we saw going in and out, there is a reason why it is so popular.
 Worth the visit!

 As we were leaving the downtown area, I spotted the Oasis Shriners Parade.
 As we walked over to Red Hill Brewing earlier, we saw the winners of that morning’s 10K receiving their medals.
 And we really shouldn’t have been surprised by all the goings-on in town.
-A quick peek at Concord Downtown’s calendar of events shows that there is always something going on!
+A quick peek at Concord Downtown’s website shows that there is always something going on!
 Time your visit with a fun event.

 Commoners Brewing Company